top of page

 Koshari

-Considered the national dish of Egypt, koshari is a unique and flavorful street food favorite.
+Considered the national dish of Egypt, koshari is a unique and flavorful street food favourite.
 This dish is a carb lover’s delight, combining rice, macaroni, and lentils, topped with a spicy tomato sauce, garlicky vinegar, and crispy fried onions.
 Koshari is a testament to Egypt’s cosmopolitan history, reflecting influences from Indian, Italian, and Middle Eastern cuisines.

 Molokhia